pehcy/stochastic-quantitative-rust/README.md

 ## Why using Rust?
 Although Python is widely used by quantitative analysts and statistician.
-While comparing to Python, Rust provide the best performance and faster compilation speed.
+While comparing Rust with Python, Rust provide the best performance and faster compilation speed.
 Also, it's more C like.
+The code can be written more idiomatic.

 ## Reading Notes